SCOPE OF THIS CHAPTER

 - Information Sharing

-- Appendix 1: Duty to Promote the Educational Achievement of Looked After Children
+- Appendix 1: Duty to Promote the Educational Achievement of Looked After and Previously Looked After Children

 1. The Personal Education Plan (PEP)